Red Book

 Who Can Help You Set Up a Plan to Achieve Self-Support (PASS)?
 (SSDI and SSI eligible)

-Anyone may help you with your PASS; for example, vocational counselors, social workers, benefit specialists or employers.
+Anyone may help you with your PASS.
+For example, vocational counselors, social workers, benefit specialists or employers can help you.
 We will evaluate the plan and decide if it is acceptable.
 We can also help you put your plans in writing.

-Social Security has specially trained employees (PASS Specialists) that work with the PASS program.
-When you submit a written PASS proposal to a PASS Specialist, he or she will review it to:
+We have specially trained employees (PASS Specialists) that work with the PASS program.
+When you submit a written PASS proposal to a PASS Specialist, they will review it to:

 • Make sure the work goal is reasonable.